tibequadorian/xbps-builder/README.md

 update them when they're outdated.
 This is useful for restricted packages which are not contained in the offical repository.

-Unlike xbps-mini-builder, it uses `xbps-checkvers(1)` to check for outdated packages in your local repository.
-Additionally it can build packages for multiple architectures which is not supported by xbps-mini-builder.

 ## Instructions

 Copy the `conf.example` file to `conf` and modify it to your liking.